Skip to content

 How long do you need at the Israel Museum? +

 Plan at least half a day, around three to four hours, to cover the Shrine of the Book, the Second Temple model and the highlights of the archaeology and art wings.
-Enthusiasts could easily spend a full day.
+Enthusiasts could easily spend a full day, and the on-site cafés make a long visit comfortable.

 Where is the Israel Museum and how do I get there? +